-Most personal loans are unsecured, which means you won’t have to worry about collateral.
+Most personal loans are unsecured, which means you won’t have to worry about collateral such as your home or vehicle.
 These loans typically range from small loans of a few hundred dollars up to $100,000 or more, depending on the lender.

-You’ll generally need good to excellent credit as well as verifiable income to qualify for a personal loan.
-The time to fund for personal loans is generally one week — though some lenders will fund approved loans as soon as the same or next business day.
+You’ll generally need good to excellent credit, usually meaning a FICO score of 670 or higher, as well as verifiable income to qualify for a personal loan.
+The time to fund for personal loans is generally within a week — and some lenders will fund approved loans as soon as the same or next business day.

 If you decide to take out a personal loan for your tax debt, be sure to consider how much the loan will cost you over time.
 You can estimate how much you’ll pay for a loan using our personal loan calculator below.

 Enter your loan information to calculate how much you could pay

 With a $ loan, you will pay $ monthly and a total of $ in interest over the life of your loan.
 You will pay a total of $ over the life of the loan.

 Compare rates without affecting your credit score.
 100% free!